This post may contain affiliate links. Please see our disclosure policy.

 Step One: Slice Cucumbers & Onions

 Slice them paper-thin for the best texture.
-A mandoline makes this quick and easy, but a sharp knife works too.
+A mandoline makes this quick and easy, but a sharp knife and a little patience work just as well.

 Step Three: Soak Cucumbers and Onions

-Place the cucumbers and onions into a large bowl and cover with cold water mixed generously with salt.
+Place the cucumbers and onions in a large bowl and cover with cold water mixed generously with salt.
 Let sit for about 1 hour at room temperature.

 Step Four: Drain and Rinse